paulovieira/psql-wrapper/readme.md

 The following extra options are available:

  - `psqlPath`: the path to the `psql` command line utility.
 Might be necessary if you have several versions of postgres available.
 Default: `psql`.
+ - `checkStderr`: verify if stderr contains the substring 'ERROR:' and throw an error.
+This is useful to abort scripts with SQL syntax errors.
+Default: `true`.
+ - `displayShellCommand`: display the command to be passed to execSync.
+Default: `true`.